 - Council formally adopt this flood study and the associated maps and that all affected lots attract a Section 10.7(2) notation to indicate that flood-related development controls apply.
 In this regard, all flood-affected lots should become Flood Control Lots to ensure that exempt and complying development provisions under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 do not apply to flood-affected lots. - Council prepare a Flood Management Code to apply to various types of development within the floodplain.
-This should include: - How to determine whether the development is compatible with the flood function and the flood hazard of the land (as defined in the mapping in this study) - How to demonstrate the presence or absence of an adverse impact on flood behaviour on other properties or the alteration of flow distributions and velocities to the detriment of other properties or the environment of the floodplain - How to determine expectations for evacuation and whether there will be an adverse affect on the safe and efficient evacuation from the land or impact the capacity of existing evacuation routes for the surrounding area, - o Council's expectations on appropriate measures to manage risk to life from flood, - How to determine that a site will not increase the potential for hazardous material to pollute the environment during flood events, and - What Flood-compatible building materials are considered acceptable (where some portion of the building is located below the flood planning level or the Probable Maximum Flood for Special Flood Considerations). - What Council's expectations are with regard to how climate change risk is addressed. - Council seek to modify Clause 6.5 of the ELEP 2012 to the adopted clauses in the Standard Instrument when the Draft Flood Prone Land Package is finalised (which would be expected to be later in 2020). - Council seek to add an additional clause to the ELEP to address Special Flood Considerations (which are not currently considered).

-• Council consider whether there are existing land zonings that are incompatible with flood risk in the revision of the LEP and prepare a Planning Proposal for the alteration of the zone to a more flood-compatible zone.
+This should include: - How to determine whether the development is compatible with the flood function and the flood hazard of the land (as defined in the mapping in this study) - How to demonstrate the presence or absence of an adverse impact on flood behaviour on other properties or the alteration of flow distributions and velocities to the detriment of other properties or the environment of the floodplain - How to determine expectations for evacuation and whether there will be an adverse effect on the safe and efficient evacuation from the land or impact the capacity of existing evacuation routes for the surrounding area, - o Council's expectations on appropriate measures to manage risk to life from flood, - How to determine that a site will not increase the potential for hazardous material to pollute the environment during flood events, and - What Flood-compatible building materials are considered acceptable (where some portion of the building is located below the flood planning level or the Probable Maximum Flood for Special Flood Considerations). - What Council's expectations are with regard to how climate change risk is addressed. - Council adopt the interim FPA contained within this study based on the 1% AEP defined flood event, 0.5m freeboard and climate change as further described in Section 9.1. - Council seek to add an additional clause to the ELEP to address Special Flood Considerations (which are not currently considered). - Council consider whether there are existing land zonings that are incompatible with flood risk in the revision of the LEP and prepare a Planning Proposal for the alteration of the zone to a more flood-compatible zone.